 The Center for Global Education (CGE) at Asia Society is supported by a council of advisors and members, comprised of education and business leaders from Asia, the United States, and around the world.

-Irina Bokova has been the Director-General of UNESCO since 15 November 2009, and was successfully reelected for a second term in 2013.
-She is the first woman and the first Eastern European to lead the Organization.
-She is a leading advocate for ensuring quality education for all and a champion for gender equality.
+Irina Bokova was the Director-General of UNESCO from 2009–2017, after being successfully reelected for a second term in 2013.
+She was the first woman and the first Eastern European to lead the Organization.
+She has been a leading advocate for ensuring quality education for all and a champion for gender equality.

-She is a leading advocate for ensuring quality education for all and has championed gender equality, making this her own personal priority for the Organization.
-Other fields of action include enabling scientific cooperation for sustainable development, such as early warning systems for tsunamis or trans-boundary water management agreements and global advocacy for the safety of journalists and freedom of expression.
+She has been a leading advocate for ensuring quality education for all and has championed gender equality, making this her own personal priority for the Organization while serving as Director-General.
+Other fields of action included enabling scientific cooperation for sustainable development, such as early warning systems for tsunamis or trans-boundary water management agreements and global advocacy for the safety of journalists and freedom of expression.

 Having graduated from Moscow State Institute of International Relations, and studied at the University of Maryland (Washington) and the John F. Kennedy School of Government (Harvard University), Irina Bokova joined the United Nations Department at the Ministry of Foreign Affairs of Bulgaria in 1977.
 In charge of political and legal affairs at the Permanent Mission of Bulgaria to the United Nations in New York, she was also member of the Bulgarian Delegation at the United Nations conferences on the equality of women in Copenhagen (1980), Nairobi (1985) and Beijing (1995).
 As Member of Parliament (1990-1991 and 2001-2005), she advocated for Bulgaria's membership in EU and NATO and participated in the drafting of Bulgaria's new Constitution.